alokVerma749/ui-project_09/README.md

 - ✔ CSS 3
   - ✔ CSS Selectors
   - ✔ CSS Positioning
+  - ✔ flexbox
   - ✔ Background property
   - ✔ Gradient
   - ✔ Box-shadow
+ - ✔ Git and Github
 <!-- NOTE -->

 ## Note

-For this project I took around `5 to 6 hours` to complete it.
+For this project I took around `7 to 8 hours` to complete it.
 The major portion of my time spent in working on CSS Positions.

 <p align="right">(<a href="#top"> back to top </a>)</p>